-Why do some women get PCOS and others don’t?
+Why do some women get polycystic ovarian syndrome and others don’t?

-We know genetics play a large role in who develops PCOS – first degree relatives of women with PCOS (mothers and sisters) have up to a 30-50 percent chance of developing the condition.
+We know genetics play a large role in who develops polycystic ovary syndrome.
+First-degree relatives of women with PCOS (mothers and sisters) have up to a 30-50% chance of developing the condition.

-There are also others theories about the cause of PCOS, such as the effect of the in utero environment on the risk of developing PCOS later in life.
-In utero exposure to elevated levels of testosterone, fetal undernutrition, and elevated AMH levels have been implicated in the development of PCOS.
+There are also other theories about the cause of PCOS, such as the effect of the in-utero environment on the risk of developing PCOS later in life.
+In-utero exposure to elevated levels of testosterone, fetal undernutrition, and elevated AMH levels have been implicated in the development of PCOS.

 The most common symptoms of PCOS are:

 - Irregular periods or a loss of menstruation entirely

 - Acne and abnormal hair growth (commonly on the face, chest, or abdomen) are commonly seen due to elevated androgen levels